What is Therapeutic Alliance? On the Value of Building Rapport

 Rogers identified three factors that contribute to a successful therapeutic alliance:

-Empathy is the ability to understand and experience the feelings of others; unconditional positive regard is the unwavering acceptance of another person’s innate dignity and worth; and openness is the willingness to explore new ideas.
+Empathy is the ability to understand and experience the feelings of others; unconditional positive regard is the unwavering acceptance of another person’s innate dignity and worth along with a willingness to assume the client is doing the best they can; and openness is the willingness to explore new ideas.

 These three factors, Rogers concludes, are biproducts of a shared belief in equality.
 When these values are embraced by both the client and therapist, they create the harmonic circumstances in which therapeutic healing can occur.